 - Exit the Registry Editor.

-Download replace-notepad.zip, unzip and run the appropriate REG file.
-There is also an undo.reg file provided if you want to reverse the changes made.
+- Download replace-notepad.zip, unzip and run the appropriate registry file.
+There is also a

 One small request: If you liked this post, please share this?